RetroDECK/ES-DE/ANDROID-DEV.md

 A built-in import tool for native Android apps and games is also planned for a future ES-DE release.

+## Running ES-DE as the Android home app

+To run ES-DE as the home app (launcher) you'll select it accordingly from the Apps section of the Android Settings app.
+When in this mode the ability to quit the app is completely disabled as it doesn't make sense to exit the home app.
+Therefore the _Quit ES-DE_ entry on the main menu is removed and the _Back button/back swipe exits app_ option in the _Other settings_ menu and its corresponding functionality is disabled.

+Apart from this it works as you'd expect, ES-DE will start automatically when rebooting the device and pressing the home button will return to ES-DE regardless of which app you have running.

+If the operating system runs out of memory when a game is running it will kill ES-DE even if it's set as home app.
+If this happens ES-DE will reload whenever you return from the game or if you press the home button.
+This is simply how Android works.

+It's generally a very good idea to import your native Android apps into ES-DE prior to setting it as the home app, this way you can easily access things like the Settings app.
+Note however that even if you somehow lock yourself out of the system by setting ES-DE as the home app and not having any native apps added you can still always access the Settings app via the Android notification shade.
+On most devices you access this by swiping down from the top of the screen.
+After swiping down, just select the cogwheel icon to start the Settings app.
+From there you can change the home app to something else than ES-DE, should you need to.

 ## Known ES-DE problems

 * Poor performance/low frame rate after startup on some devices, which seems to happen randomly and is usually resolved by itself within 10 to 30 seconds.